qoherent/ria-hub-docs/docs/content/Usage/actions/quickstart.md

 While it is not strictly necessary, because the runner can also run the jobs directly on the host, it depends on how you configure it.
 However, it is recommended to use Docker to run the jobs, because it is more secure and easier to manage.

-Before running a runner, you should first register it to your Gitea instance using the following command:
+Before running a runner, you should first register it to your RIA Hub instance using the following command:

 ```bash
 ./act_runner register --no-interactive --instance <instance> --token <token>